Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/2-dataSource.md

 To facilitate connection between GIVE server and the database source, a database named `compbrowser` needs to be created on the source.

-*__Note:__ If you are using the MariaDB instance on sysbio.ucsd.edu, then those tables are already there and you can skip this step.*
+*__Note:__ If you are using the MariaDB instance on demo.give.genemo.org, then those tables are already there and you can skip this step.*
 ```SQL
 CREATE DATABASE `compbrowser`;
 ```